-Saint Michael's graduate Gus MacLeod '02 returns for his eighth season as head coach of the Purple Knight men's and women's Alpine skiing programs in 2017-18.
+Saint Michael's graduate Gus MacLeod '02 returns for his ninth season as head coach of the Purple Knight men's and women's Alpine skiing programs in 2018-19.

-MacLeod, whose skiers have claimed 10 of the 18 NCAA Championship qualifications in program history over just the last six years alone, was promoted to head coach following one year as technical coach in 2009-10.
+MacLeod, whose skiers have claimed 14 of the 22 NCAA Championship qualifications in program history over just the last seven years alone, was promoted to head coach following one year as technical coach in 2009-10.
 He is responsible for all coaching duties associated with the NCAA Division II program, which competes in the Eastern Intercollegiate Ski Association (EISA) against all of the top squads in the East, including the University of Vermont, Dartmouth College and Middlebury College.

 Saint Michael's sent three Alpine skiers to the NCAA Championship in 2016-17: Guillaume Grand, Willassen and Mathias Grimsrud '18.
 Grand was among the top 16 in both events, and he repeated as an All-America finisher by taking 10th place in the slalom.
 Grimsrud was 15th in the same event, finishing 0.79 seconds short of Grand.
 The Purple Knight trio single-handedly pushed Saint Michael's to a 15th-place showing, matching the previous year's team for the Purple and Gold's top performance at NCAAs since 1988.
 Three others - one man and two women - narrowly missed the cut for NCAAs under the tutelage of MacLeod, whose skiers scored NCAA points 74 times and cracked the top 20 on 47 occasions during the season.
 Grand put in three straight podium performances in the slalom to begin the season, and Willassen podiumed in the GS during the UVM Carnival, becoming the first female Purple Knight to do so in the modern era of the EISA.
 Between the Alpine and Nordic squads, Saint Michael's extended its streak to 16 consecutive carnival finishes of ninth place or better, including three straight seventh-place showings mid-season.
 The Purple Knights had never placed as high during the EISA's modern era.
 MacLeod's teams scored enough points to place among the top five in 14 events, including as the men won the slalom portion of the UVM Carnival.
 MacLeod was named EISA Alpine Skiing Coach of the Year at season's end.